15 deaths, 55 hospitalized since yesterday in Wisconsin due to COVID-19

 15 deaths, 55 hospitalized since yesterday in Wisconsin due to COVID-19New

-MADISON (WKOW) -- Wisconsin health officials reported 15 new deaths to COVID-19 and 55 hospitalizations since yesterday.
+MADISON (WKOW) -- Wisconsin health officials reported four new deaths to COVID-19 and 41 hospitalizations since yesterday.

 (CLICK HERE FOR THE FULL DHS DASHBOARD)

-The Department of Health Services reported 8,871 new test results since yesterday, of which 857—or 9.7 percent—came back positive, according to new numbers released today.
+The Department of Health Services reported 9,995 new test results since yesterday, of which 1,369—or 13.8 percent—came back positive, according to new numbers released today.

 The remaining tests returned negative results.
 However, a negative test only means the person tested did not have the disease at the time.
 They could still contract COVID-19.